arduino-libraries/ArduinoBLE/docs/api.md

 ### `canRead()`

-Query if a BLE characteristic is readable.
+Query if a Bluetooth® Low Energy characteristic is readable.

 #### Syntax